 - Track surface: Mix of wide gravel path and wooden steps

-- The natural rock lookouts on this track have no safety barriers - take care and stay well away from the drop-offs.
+- The natural rock lookouts on this track have no safety barriers and limited available space – stay well away from the drop-offs and supervise children.

 - Extra care should be taken in wet and windy conditions due to exposed nature of rock lookouts.

 Mount Manaia is the tūpuna/ancestor and chief of Ngātiwai and many Iwi and hapū (sub-tribes) of not only Whangārei, but the Northland region.
 The craggy peaks represent his family who were turned to stone through karakia (ritual chants) in a dispute over the infidelity of his wife.

 As Mount Manaia is a wāhi tapu (sacred place) for Ngātiwai and other Iwi and hapū (sub-tribes) in Northland – respect the area and keep to the marked tracks.